 VS Code & Sublime Text

 Both VS Code and Sublime Text are highly capable editors with their own strengths and weaknesses.
 Choosing between the two depends on your preferences and the features that are most important to you.
-For setting up these text editors, check our building blocks Set up VS Code and Set up Sublime Text.
+For setting up these text editors, check the guides for setting up VS Code and setting up Sublime Text.

 Let’s compare them in various aspects: